ERS Publications Podcasts-logo

 Ask host to enable sharing for playback control

-As part of the September issue, the European Respiratory Journal presents the latest in its series of podcasts.
-Chief Editor James Chalmers, Deputy Chief Editor Don Sin, and Section Editors Isabella Annesi-Maesano and Joan Soriano talk about the Best of the ERJ session at the ERS International Congress 2023 and their favourite sessions from the rest of the Congress.
+As part of the December issue, the European Respiratory Journal presents the latest in its series of podcasts.
+Chief Editor James Chalmers and Deputy Chief Editor Don Sin for their end-of-year roundup of their highlights from the ERJ in 2024.

 Ask host to enable sharing for playback control